 PRINCIPLES FOR GOOD RELATIONSHIPS

 At cfParis we are all about relationships.
-We believe that living by the eight principles below provides us biblical and practical ways to cultivate and keep relationships healthy and strong.
-We have discovered that friendships are not preserved by sincerity and love alone, but by keeping clearly defined agreements that individuals make with God and one another.
+We have discovered that living by the eight principles below provides us biblical and practical ways to cultivate and keep our relationships healthy and strong.
+We believe Scripture is clear that friendships are not preserved by sincerity and love alone, but by keeping clearly defined agreements that individuals make with God and with one another.
 When we walk together according to godly ethics, we find God’s favor and truly prove that real friends love at all times.
 (Proverbs 17:17)

 I will choose to walk in forgiveness and not easily take offense against me.